 The new fellowship program will pool the strengths of each individual program into a single academically superior program that will provide new trainees with a wide range of diverse educational experiences.
 Nephrology fellows will be able to take advantage of the resources at each institution, thereby optimizing their educational experiences with the highest caliber of nephrology faculty in each institution.
 Trainees will be exposed over a two-year period to patient populations that are culturally and economically diverse.

 Our program's greatest strength is our ability to provide both exceptional clinical and research training, depending on the fellow's interest.
 The clinical training program is rigorous, with a focus on high patient acuity and complexity of care.
 Fellows have the option of pursuing advanced research training at the PhD level in basic science and health services research or at the masters level in clinical research under the mentorship of nephrology faculty with expertise in each area.

 The combined program is led by Dr. Reza Khorsan.
-The associate program directors are Dr. Erik Lum at RRUMC and Dr. Richard Treger at the VA GLAHS.
+The Co-Program Directors are Dr. Igor Kagan and Dr. Richard Treger.